 The Department of Education and Educational Technology at Victor Valley College offers certificate programs for transfer into teaching credential programs offered at accredited four-year colleges.
 These preparatory courses may transfer to Education and Educational Technology majors when and where articulation agreements exist.
 Education is the career field for those individuals who desire to teach in elementary and secondary schools, as well as in colleges and professional education.
-This field of study prepares students to participate as teachers and learning facilitators.
-Graduates in this field—bachelor’s degree and postgraduate study required —qualify for a variety of positions including teaching at the elementary, secondary, and college levels.
+Graduates in this field—bachelor’s degree and postgraduate, Master’s degree, required.
 Education remains on the national list of growing occupations.

-To obtain a California teaching credential, students must follow a five-year program by first pursuing a four-year bachelor’s degree and then completing a fifth year teaching credential program in which they complete mostly education courses, including student teaching.
+To obtain a California teaching credential, students must follow a five-year program by first pursuing a four-year bachelor’s degree and then completing a fifth-year teaching credential program in which they complete mostly education courses, including student teaching.
+Furthermore, if students want to pursue opportunities at the college level, then students will need to obtain a master’s degree in a related field.

 A minimum 2.6-3.0 GPA is required for acceptance into most credential programs.
 Minimum GPA accepted varies according to the major and the university the student chooses.